harshn05/PyQt5-Grayscale-Animator/README.md

 # PyQt5-Numpy-Animator

 This is a simple PyQt5 application that generates a 2D animation of a time dependent numpy array.
 The animation display is embedded in the PyQt5 application window.
-The numpy data is changed (to mimic expanding circle) using opencv.
+The numpy data is changed (to mimic expanding circles) using opencv.

 ## Requirements